kapadia/KCHackFest/README.md

 To deploy, run `brunch build` and serve the `frontend/public` directory.

+**Drag-n-Drop Solar System**:
+Currently, dynamic textures for the solar system require serving the frontend with a PHP-enabled server (generally Apache + mod_php).
+To enable this, make sure the `images/solar_system` directory is writeable:

+    chmod a+rw images/solar_system

 **Configuration**:
 If you need to change the backend port number or if you're serving the frontend from a non-root directory,